Are you a controller in the other VATSIM division and want to provide ATC in Ukraine?

 Firstly, you need to register on VATSIM network, if you didn't do it yet.
 Just follow our link here.
 We will bring you right to the registration form, where you just need to put some information about you.
 Please fill in all the fields with true information about yourself and wisely choose your division.

-As long as Ukraine is a member of a VATRUS division in VATSIM, to become a controller here your VATSIM account should have the following settings: Region - Europe, Division - Russia.
+As long as Ukraine is a member of a VATEUD division in VATSIM, to become a controller here your VATSIM account should have the following settings: Region - Europe, Middle East and Asia (EMEA), Division - Europe (except UK).
 To check your current settings please follow the link here.
 In case you need to change your settings, you are able to do it on the same page.

 Everyone has their own workspace, pilots have simulator and controllers have client.
 For the VATSIM network there are a few clients exists and the most popular of them is EuroScope.
 We are also using EuroScope to provide our control, so please follow the link and download your copy here.